GRIDAPPSD/pyvvo/README.md

 3. Execute `docker logs -f <container ID goes here>`
 4. Watch the logs roll in.

+Note that a slightly more detailed version of the log can also be found within the PyVVO container at `/pyvvo/pyvvo/pyvvo.log`.
+As opposed to the console log, the file version also contains module name, function name, and line number.
+This is configurable via `log_config.json`, though most users will find no reason to tweak log configuration.

 ### Configuring PyVVO
 PyVVO has three configuration files, all of which can be found in the `pyvvo` directory of this repository: